MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 Vactor trucks will be in the area to operate vacuum pumps necessary to clean the pipes prior to the lining and maintain sewer service during the lining.
 Vactor trucks generate noise and will be in place for up to several hours at a time.

-The CIPP work requires dry conditions to complete, so the schedule may fluctuate due to weather and other factors, including conditions underground, traffic impacts, subcontractor schedules, and availability of materials.
+The CIPP work requires dry conditions to complete, so the schedule may fluctuate due to weather, conditions underground, traffic impacts, subcontractor schedules, and availability of materials.

 If you have a question or concern, call the project hotline at 503-823-5315, leave a message, and your call will be returned by the next business day.